ywanyi/devdocs/comp-mgr/trouble/cman/were-sorry.md

 ### Problem: you're not authenticated {#not-auth}

-You might not have entered your authentication keys in the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %}.
+You might not have entered your authentication keys in the [Magento Admin](https://glossary.magento.com/magento-admin).

 #### Solution

-Enter your [authentication keys]({{ page.baseurl }}/comp-mgr/prereq/prereq_auth-token.html) in the {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %}.
+Enter your [authentication keys]({{ page.baseurl }}/comp-mgr/prereq/prereq_auth-token.html) in the [Admin](https://glossary.magento.com/admin).
 Try your upgrade again.

 If that doesn't work, try generating [new authentication keys]({{ page.baseurl }}/install-gde/prereq/connect-auth.html) and enter those in the Admin.
 Then try your upgrade again.

 ### Problem: the updater application isn't initialized {#updater}

-In some cases (especially if you downloaded the Magento software from [packagist](https://packagist.org/){: target="_blank"}), the updater application might not be initialized.
+In some cases (especially if you downloaded the Magento software from [packagist](https://packagist.org/){:target="_blank"}), the updater application might not be initialized.
 (A common way for this to happen is to not specify our `https://repo.magento.com` repository in the `composer create-project` command.)

 The updater application uses a cron job to run the upgrade; if it's not initialized, your update fails.